Sell Your Manufacturing Business in the San Francisco Bay Area

 Silicon Valley's semiconductor ecosystem depends on a network of precision manufacturers producing tooling, fixtures, wafer handling equipment, and test systems.

-Who We Help: Semiconductor equipment component manufacturers, PCBA assembly houses, precision fixture makers, and electronics test equipment builders.
+Who We Help: Semiconductor equipment component manufacturers, PCBA and electronics assembly houses (IPC Class 2 and Class 3), precision fixture and tooling makers, wafer handling system builders, and electronics test and measurement equipment companies.

 The Buyer Pool: Semiconductor equipment companies (Applied Materials, Lam Research, KLA supply chains), electronics PE platforms, and international companies seeking a Silicon Valley manufacturing presence.